Bluetongue virus latest news

 Bluetongue virus webinars

-Our series of webinars provide the latest updates and presentations from industry experts on bluetongue.
+Our webinars provide the latest updates and presentations from industry experts on bluetongue.

 The webinars offer vet practitioners and other stakeholders valuable technical information about BTV-3 that will help answer farmers' questions.

-If you miss any of the webinars, you can catch up with the recordings on YouTube.
+If you miss any of the events, you can catch up with the recordings on YouTube.

 Register for a webinar and catch up with past events